jefflunt/glint-box/README.md

 ## Current known issues

 * **Config options**: You can, of course, tweak the config options anyway you like and report your results back to me.
 This repo provides (and automatically copies) a provided config file for you that should get you basically up and running, even if it's not a perfect experience.
-* **Sound**: Audio in games currently ranges from "pretty close but not perfect" to "basically unplayable" - it's pretty bad.
+* **Sound**: Audio in games currently ranges from "pretty close but not perfect" to "basically unplayable."
+I'll be honest, it's pretty bad.
 If the audio is killing you and you would rather just do without it, you can disable audio altogether by editing the `~/.config/retroarch/retroarch.cfg` file and change the line `audio_enable = "true"` to `audio_enbale = "false"`
-* **Controls**: There are no controller drivers installed to get you going.
-RetroArch includes a utility called `retroarch-joyconfig` that you can use if you have a gamepad/arcade stick lying around with a USB plug on it.
-I can't promise that any particular controller will work, but you can try it out.
+* **Controls**: The default controller drivers should work fine, according to my testing.
+I specifically used [this awesome controller I got from Amazon](http://www.amazon.com/gp/product/B00281PFQI) which is an exact replica (look and feel) of the original NES controller.
+The default config file is not built to use this controller, after it's configured during the install.
+If you buy and use this controller (I highly recommend it), you will have **close** to an "sit down and play" experience.
 * **Some games just flat out don't work**.
 This seems to be at least somewhat related to the memory usage, what you set the `memory_split` to, and how that affects performance and/or whether certain games will even start up and work.
 I'm looking into options for this, including distros that are leaner and use less memory to begin with, which might help.
-No promises right now.
+No promises on this front right now.